eramdam/damien.zone/src/blog/2025/01-20-old-garage.md

   - meta
 ---

 I've done some tweaks to the layout of the site around [links](https://damien.zone), `code bits` and other things I'm probably forgetting.
+The [/blog](/blog) page looks a bit more feed-like now as well.

 Oh, yeah, and the blog has [Webmentions](https://nex-3.com/blog/a-non-technical-intro-to-webmentions/) support now!
 Meaning that if you mention my blog from your website or on social media (Bluesky, Mastodon), it should appear alongside comments on the blog.